-A country or zone may be considered free from ASF without pathogen-specific surveillance if the provisions of point 1 a) of Article 1.4.6. are complied with.
+A country or zone may be considered historically free from ASF without pathogen-specific surveillance if the provisions in Article 1.4.6. are complied with and commodities of suids are imported in accordance with the relevant articles of this chapter.

-2. Freedom in all suids
+Freedom in all suids

-A country or zone which does not meet the conditions of point 1) above may be considered free from ASF when it complies with all the criteria of Article 15.1.2. and when:
+A country or zone which does not meet the conditions of point 1) above may be considered free from ASF in all suids when it complies with all the criteria of Article 15.1.3. and when:

-- a) surveillance in accordance with Articles 15.1.27. to 15.1.32. has been in place for the past three years; - b) there has been no case of infection with ASFV during the past three years; this period can be reduced to 12 months when the surveillance has demonstrated no evidence of presence or involvement of Ornithodoros ticks; - c) pig commodities are imported in accordance with Articles 15.1.7. to 15.1.20.
+- a) surveillance in accordance with Articles 15.1.28. to 15.1.33. has been in place for the past three years; - b) there has been no case of infection with ASFV during the past three years; this period can be reduced to 12 months when the surveillance has demonstrated no evidence of presence or involvement of Ornithodoros ticks: - c) commodities of suids are imported in accordance with the relevant articles of this chapter.